 The speed with which this gargantuan federal spending has been delivered is unprecedented, and it creates enormous opportunities for waste, fraud and abuse.
 Our long experience with national emergencies teaches us that some will attempt to profit from others’ misfortune and divert large sums away from the coronavirus response.
 At a time of national crisis, with millions of lives and livelihoods at stake, this Administration has a duty to ensure coronavirus funding is sent to its intended recipients and spent in accordance with the law.

 While the White House has set up a coronavirus task force, led by Vice President Pence, to coordinate the Administration’s efforts, there has been no indication to date that this task force’s mandate includes ensuring that those charged with implementing the massive spending bills fulfill their responsibilities under the law.

 That’s why the National Whistleblower Center (NWC) has launched its Coronavirus Accountability Campaign.
 Ensuring accountability in federal coronavirus spending is critical to saving lives and minimizing damage to jobs and the economy.
-Our campaign has three key elements:
+Our campaign has four key elements: